affinda/affinda-python/docs/models.md

 **Arguments**:

-will be automatically generated. completed.
-If False, will return an identifier, which can be polled at the GET endpoint until processing is complete.
+will be automatically generated. false, will return an empty data object which can be polled at the GET endpoint until processing is complete.
 Chinese.
 deleted.
 Defaults to no expiry.